healthchecks/healthchecks/README.md

     $ ./manage.py prunepings
     ```

+  Note: 100 is the default value but you can configure a different
+  limit per-user.
+To do that, go to the
+  Administration Panel, look up user's **Profile** and modify its
+  "Ping log limit" field.

 * Remove old records of sent notifications.
 For each check, remove
   notifications that are older than the oldest stored ping for same check.